 Figure 8.1: Key elements in establishing and managing a national biodiversity platform.
 Overview of key elements of the process of designing and managing a national biodiversity platform as described by interviewed NBPs, literature on science-policy-practice interfaces and experts.
 The framing circle shows the consideration of the guiding principles of credibility, relevance and legitimacy at all stages.
-These steps are not sequential and should be customised to your national context.
-The colours of the circles are reflected in the colour code of the chapters of this guidebook.
+These steps are not sequen-National biodiversity platforms consulted: Azerbaijan, Belgium, Brazil, Cameroon, Colombia, tial and should be customised to your national context.
+The colours of the circles are Denmark, Democratic Republic of the Congo, France, Germany, Grenada, Madagascar, Mexico, reflected in the colour code of the chapters of this guidebook.